Bangladesh Collaborators (Special Tribunals) Order, 1972: Sentences

-About 2,884 cases were solved and the verdict was given under this law until October 1973 before the general amnesty was declared by Mujib.
-Only 752 were found guilty and only one person was sentenced to death.
+About 2,884 cases were solved, and the verdict was given under this law until October 1973, before the general amnesty was declared by Mujib.
+Only 752 were found guilty, and only one person was sentenced to death.
 As many as two thousand were acquitted after the trial.
 On 10 February 1973, Maulana Muhammad Ishaq was sentenced to life imprisonment for collaboration.

 Two Jamaat-e-Islami leaders, AKM Yousuf and Abbas Ali Khan, were arrested under the law.
 After the war, Yousuf was sentenced to life imprisonment.
-Sa'ad Ahmed, a leader from Kushtia was sentenced life imprisonment for supporting the atrocities as an East Pakistan Central Peace Committee member and taking part in the election.
+Sa'ad Ahmed, a leader from Kushtia, was sentenced to life imprisonment for supporting the atrocities as an East Pakistan Central Peace Committee member and taking part in the election.
 Chikon Ali, a Razakar from Kushtia, was sentenced to death on 10 June 1972; this was the first ever verdict of capital punishment under the law.
 Chikon Ali was later resentenced by the Supreme Court to life imprisonment.
-An absentia trial staged under the law gave death penalty to three members of Al-Badr for the murder of prominent Professor Dr. AK Azad on 6 October 1972.
-On 11 April 1972, Razakar Abdul Hafiz from Comilla was sentenced 41 years imprisonment, highest in the history of this law.
-He was tried for various convictions like murder, rape, loot etc.
+An absentia trial staged under the law gave the death penalty to three members of Al-Badr for the murder of prominent Professor Dr. AK Azad on 6 October 1972.
+On 11 April 1972, Razakar Abdul Hafiz from Comilla was sentenced to 41 years imprisonment, the highest in the history of this law.
+He was tried for various convictions like murder, rape, loot, etc.

-In the July 1972, three brothers from Bogra were sentenced in a murder case.
-Mofizur Rahman (aka Chan Miah) was sentenced to death, Mokhlesur Rahman aka Khoka Mia, and Moshiur Rahman (aka Lal Miah) were sentenced to life imprisonment.
-Upon appeal, Chan Miah was re-sentenced to 20 years imprisonment while his two brothers were each sentenced to 10 years imprisonment.
+In July 1972, three brothers from Bogra were sentenced in a murder case.
+Mofizur Rahman (aka Chan Miah) was sentenced to death, Mokhlesur Rahman (aka Khoka Mia), and Moshiur Rahman (aka Lal Miah) were sentenced to life imprisonment.
+Upon appeal, Chan Miah was re-sentenced to 20 years imprisonment. while his two brothers were each sentenced to 10 years imprisonment.

 Keramat Ali from Munshiganj was sentenced to 8 years imprisonment because of his activity as a Peace Committee member.
-A special tribunal sentenced Mokbul Hossain, Ayub Ali, and Atiar Rahman to life imprisonment on the Montu murder case.
-Al-Badr members Siddiqur Rahman and Muhammad Galib were sentenced life imprisonment in the murder case of journalist Nizamuddin Ahmed.
+A special tribunal sentenced Mokbul Hossain, Ayub Ali, and Atiar Rahman to life imprisonment in the Montu murder case.
+Al-Badr members Siddiqur Rahman and Muhammad Galib were sentenced to life imprisonment in the murder case of journalist Nizamuddin Ahmed.

 Criticism

 The Collaborators Order 1972 was a law with many defects and flaws.
-It was amended for at least three times within one year.
+It was amended at least three times within one year.
 Many criticised the law because of its defects and irregularities.

 Unaccepted

-The pro-Awami League researcher Shahriar Kabir, under cross examination, confessed that the verdicts the Bangladesh Collaborators (Special Tribunals) Order were never accepted by the families of the victims.
+The pro-Awami League researcher Shahriar Kabir, under cross-examination, confessed that the verdicts of the Bangladesh Collaborators (Special Tribunals) Order were never accepted by the families of the victims.

-Shahin Reza, son of journalist Shirajuddin Hossain, stated that, the trial of the collaborators was nothing but a kangaroo trial to protect the collaborators.
-Those who were involved in murders and genocides were set free and the innocents were imprisoned without substantial proof.
+Shahin Reza, son of journalist Shirajuddin Hossain, stated that the trial of the collaborators was nothing but a kangaroo trial to protect the collaborators.
+Those who were involved in murders and genocides were set free, and the innocents were imprisoned without substantial proof.

-Khaleque Mazumder, who killed Shahidullah Kaiser was sentenced only to seven years imprisonment under the act.
+Khaleque Mazumder, who killed Shahidullah Kaiser, was sentenced only to seven years imprisonment under the act.
 Panna Kaiser, the widow of Shahidullah Kaiser, marked it as a humiliation of humanity and justice.